florimondmanca/www/content/articles/2019/08/introduction-to-asgi-async-python-web.md

 Now that we've seen how ASGI fits in the Python web ecosystem, let's take a closer look at what it looks like in code.

-ASGI relies on a simple mental model: when the client connects to the server, we instanciate an application.
+ASGI relies on the following mental model: when the client connects to the server, we instanciate an application.
 We then feed incoming bytes into the app and send back whatever bytes come out.

 "Feed into the app" here really means _call the app_ as if it were a function, i.e. something that takes some input, and returns an output.

 And in fact, that's all an ASGI app is — a _callable_.
 The shape of this callable is, again, [defined by the ASGI spec](https://asgi.readthedocs.io/en/latest/specs/main.html#applications).
-Here's what it looks:
+Here's what it looks like:

 ```python
 async def app(scope, receive, send):